Shoe Carnival (SCVL)

 Number of Stores

-Shoe Carnival opened new stores at a rapid clip over the last two years, averaging 4.4% annual growth, much faster than the broader consumer retail sector.
+Over the last two years, Shoe Carnival opened new stores at a rapid clip by averaging 4.2% annual growth, among the fastest in the consumer retail sector.
 This gives it a chance to scale into a mid-sized business over time.

 When a retailer opens new stores, it usually means it’s investing for growth because demand is greater than supply, especially in areas where consumers may not have a store within reasonable driving distance.